 If you are receiving other financial aid not listed on your award notification, when viewing your award notification in MyUI, click on the Report Additional Aid button.
 Federal financial aid regulations require that all financial aid and educational resources (i.e., awards, prizes) must fit within your financial need and/or cost of attendance.
 If the UI OSFA becomes aware of additional financial aid or other educational resources, the financial aid that was awarded by UI OSFA may be reduced or cancelled.

 View our cost of attendance web page for information on how the estimated cost is determined.
+The 2018-2019 Tuition & Fees and Housing & Meals rates provided are estimates as the Iowa Board of Regents has not yet approved rates for the 2018-2019 academic year.

 Grants and Scholarships